yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 8. **phase**: Phase of CDS features.
 9. **attributes**: A list of tag-value pairs separated by a semicolon with additional information about the feature.

 The **seqid** corresponds here to the ID of the sequences in the metaplasmidome reference database.
-So to filter, we need to compare `Metaplasmidome database sequence name` in `Air metagenomes identified as plasmids` to **seqid** by joining the 2 datasets on the column 1.
+So to filter, we need to compare `Metaplasmidome database sequence name` in `Air metagenomes identified as plasmids` to **seqid** by joining the 2 datasets on column 1.

 The file has with ~85 Million lines but many are comments (lines starting with `##`).